gamesbook/protograf/docs/source/core_shapes.rst

 or a `Hexagon`_, it is possible to place a dot, a cross, or both at this location.

-The color for the dot and cross will, if not provided, take on the color of the shape of which they are part |dash| see the `Stadium` example below.
+The color for the dot and cross will, if not provided, take on the stroke color of the shape of which they are part |dash| see the `Stadium` example below.

 .. |dnc| image:: images/customised/dots_crosses.png
    :width: 330